-Coumarin Anticoagulants: In a small clinical trial in which lovastatin was administered to warfarin treated patients; no effect on prothrombin time was detected.
-However, another HMG-CoA reductase inhibitor has been found to produce a less than two-seconds increase in prothrombin time in healthy to produce a less than two-seconds increase in prothrombin time in healthy volunteers receiving low doses of warfarin.
+Coumarin Anticoagulants: In a small clinical trial in which lovastatin wa red to warfarin tre o warfarin treated patients; no effect on prothrombin time was ever, another HMG-CoA reductase inhibitor has been found detected.
+How to produce a less than two-seconds increase in prothrombin time in healthy volunteers receiving low doses of warfarin.
 Also, bleeding and/or increased prothrombin time have been reported in a few patients taking coumarin anticoagulants concomitantly with lovastatin.
-It is recommended that in patients taking anticoagulants, prothrombin time be determined before starting lovastatin and frequently enough during early therapy to insure that no significant alteration of prothrombin time occurs.
-Once a stable prothrombin time bas been documented prothrombin times can be monitored at the intervals. time has been documented, prothrombin times can be monitored at the intervals usually recommended for patients on coumarin anticoagulants.
-If the dose of lovastatin is changed, the same procedure should be repeated.
-Lovastatir therapy has not been associated with bleeding or with changes in prothrombin time in patients not taking anticoagulants.
+It is recommended patients taking anticoagulants, prothrombin time be determined before starting lovastatin and frequently enough during early therapy to insure that no starting lovastatin and insurance in the start of the sta

-Colchicine: Cases of myopathy, including rhabdomyolysis, have been reported with lovastatin coadministered with colchicine.
-See WARNINGS, reported with lovastatin c Myopathy/Rhabdomyolysis.
+Colchicine: Cases of myopathy, including rhabdomyolysis, have been sound with lowactatin coadministered with colchicine.
+See WARNINGS, reported with lovastatin c Myopathy/ Rhabdomyolysis.

-Ranolazine: The risk of myopathy, including rhabdomyolysis, may be increased by concomitant administration of ranolazine.
-See WARNINGS, Mvopathy/Rhabdomvolvsis.
+Ranolazine: The risk of myopathy, including rhabdomyolysis, increased by concomitant administration of ranolazine.
+See WA Myopathy/Rhabdomyolysis.

-Propranolol: In normal volunteers, there was no clinically significant pharmacokinetic or pharmacodynamic interaction with concomitant administration of single doses of lovastatin and propranolol.
+Propranolol: In normal volunteers! there was no clinically significant pharmacokinetic or pharmacodynamic interaction w administration of single doses of lovastatin and propranolol. with eases in HbA1c and fasting serurh glucose levels have been reported with Increases in HDA1c and lasting serum groups in the HMG-CoA reductase inhibitors, including lovastatin.

-Diagxin: In patients with hypercholesterolemia concomitant administration of statin and digoxin resulted in no effect on digoxin plasma concentration
+Digoxin: In patients with hypercholesterolemia, concomitant administration of vastatin and digoxin resulted in no effect on digoxin plasma concentrations

 Oral Hypoglycemic Agents: In pharmacokinetic studies of lovastatin in hypercholesterolemic non-insulin dependent diabetic patients, there was no drug interaction with glipizide or with chlorpropamide (see CLINICAL PHARMACOLOGY, Clinical Studies).
+Endocrine Function